How I Kayaked My Way Through a Delta Safari

 There were so many wild boar prints, that I was sure we would see a live one.
 Fortunately, we didn’t, but that didn’t stop me from carrying a stick with me for the whole time we were there.
 As if a stick could be a match to it!

-The white water lilies were lovely, as were the ponds and the whole landscape.
-It was a wonderful experience, albeit short.
-But, in short, a Delta safari was actually a great idea, one that I would gladly repeat.
-I would love to actually spend the night in the wilderness, maybe even sleep under the sky.
+But a Delta safari was a great idea, one that I would gladly repeat.
+I would love to spend the night in the wilderness, maybe even sleep under the sky.

 Gorgeous water lily

-If you want to experience the beauty of marine wildlife, then we recommend you head on over to BookAllSafaris.com and book a spot on a beach safari.
+Excited to experience all the beauty of rivers, seas, and oceans?
+Why not book a beach safari.
 You’ll love it!